Demon-World-Warrior/All-Nepali-Phone-Number/README.md

 Date:-   2020/01/20
 Tool:- Zip file of all Nepali-Phone no

-This Zip file contains a word list of all Nepali Phone-No even with some Junk Number...
+This file contains a word list of all Nepali Phone-No even with some Junk Number...

 Compatiable with systems:-